Jeanne Colon was 34 years old when she landed at NYU Langone Hospital—Brooklyn, but she felt like someone at least twice her age.

 Colon’s condition soon began to deteriorate.
 In 2008, when she was hospitalized for a mouth abscess, she was found to be cyanotic again.
 This time, she underwent a TEE and was diagnosed with an atrial septal defect—a hole in the wall between the atria, or upper chambers, of the heart.

 That didn’t solve the puzzle, however.
 Although atrial septal defects commonly trigger many of the symptoms Colon was suffering, and can sometimes be repaired by simply patching the hole, cyanosis seldom occurs unless there is associated pulmonary disease or a problem elsewhere in the circulatory system.
 Such complicating factors can be challenging to uncover and difficult to treat.
 But once more, Colon fled before the investigation was complete.

 By early 2015, she was too ill to delay any longer.
 She brought what medical records she could find to a hospital near her home in Harlem, but was told that her condition was too complex to be handled there.
-An aunt in Brooklyn offered to take her to what was then called Lutheran Hospital, where Colon herself had been born and whose recent merger with NYU Langone had brought it vast new clinical resources.
+An aunt in Brooklyn offered to take her to NYU Langone Hospital—Brooklyn (then known as Lutheran Medical Center), where Colon herself had been born and whose recent merger with NYU Langone had brought it vast new clinical resources.

 That August, Colon and her aunt met with Thao Ngo, MD, clinical instructor of medicine and director of noninvasive cardiology.
 Because the cardiovascular effects of atrial septal defects may change over time, and Colon’s earlier imaging results were unavailable, Dr. Ngo ordered yet another set of tests.